omershreib/open_university/introduction_to_AI/Maman11_README.md

 ### 3.2 - A* Search Based Heuristic

-Now, lets discuss about 2 heuristices that solve this Tiles game.

-For both of them, there are 2 things that required to check:
+For both of my heuristic examples, there are 2 things that required to check:

 Admissible:
 $h(n) ≤ h*(n)$